saifkayyali3/CollatzStandard/README.md

 * Libraries Used: `Tkinter`, `Pandas` and `Matplolib`

-* Concepts: Data Engineering pipelines, State Management, Mathematical Modeling.
+* Concepts: Data Engineering pipelines, State Management and Mathematical Modeling.

 ---